-Dogs are a handy meal service for mosquitoes.
-While a dog’s thick haircoat can be a deterrent, the shorter hair on muzzles, ears, and groin area are easy access feeding spots for mosquitoes.
+Mosquitoes do bite dogs; indeed, dogs are a handy meal for them.
+While a dog’s thick haircoat can be a deterrent, the shorter hair on muzzles, ears, and groin areas are easy-access feeding spots for mosquitoes.

 Reducing exposure to mosquitoes starts with your dog’s environment.
 Get rid of any stagnant water sources on your property.
-Mosquitoes lay eggs in stagnant water.
+Mosquitoes lay eggs in stagnant water, and getting rid of the water interrupts their life cycle.
 Empty kiddie pools daily, dump old tires or buckets holding rainwater, and so on.
-If you have a pond on your property, consider using natural mosquito control such as releasing dragonflies.
+If you have a pond on your property, consider using natural mosquito control such as releasing dragonflies, introducing mosquito-larva-eating fish, and planting plants that repel mosquitoes.

 Mosquito Repellent for Dogs